South Palo Alto Bike/Ped Connectivity

 Engagement Opportunities

-The team will organize and facilitate community outreach and engagement efforts with the intent to engage residents and key stakeholders and solicit input at various phases of the project.
-Community engagement will include a series of workshops, pop-ups, surveys, and other strategies that will be structured to include property owners, residents, businesses, local business employees, representatives of private and public schools, agencies providing services in the area, and visitors within and nearby the study area.
+The team will organize and facilitate community outreach and engagement efforts with the intent to engage residents and key stakeholders and solicit input at various phases of the Project.
+Community engagement will include a series of workshops, pop-ups, surveys, and other strategies that will be structured to include property owners, residents, businesses, local business employees, representatives of private and public schools, agencies providing services in the area, and visitors.

 Upcoming Meetings/Events